Fractional Topology in Interacting 1D Superconductors: Abstract

 \section{Abstract}

-We investigate the topological phases of two one-dimensional (1D) interacting superconducting wires, and propose topological invariants directly measurable from ground state correlation functions.
-These numbers remain powerful tools in the presence of couplings and interactions.
-We show with the \emph{density matrix renormalization group} that the \emph{double critical Ising (DCI)} phase discovered in \cite{Herviou_2016} is a fractional topological phase with gapless Majorana modes in the bulk and a one-half topological invariant per wire.
-Using both numerics and quantum field theoretical methods we show that the phase diagram remains stable in the presence of an inter-wire hopping amplitude $t_{\bot}$ at length scales below $\sim 1/t_{\bot}$.
-A large inter-wire hopping amplitude results in the emergence of two integer topological phases hosting one edge mode per boundary, shared between both wires.
-At large interactions the two wires are described by Mott physics, with the $t_{\bot}$ hopping amplitude resulting in a paramagnetic order.
+We investigate the topological phases of two one-dimensional (1D) interacting superconducting wires and propose topological markers directly measurable from ground state correlation functions.
+These quantities remain powerful tools in the presence of couplings and interactions.
+We show with the \emph{density matrix renormalization group} that the \emph{double critical Ising (DCI)} phase discovered in \cite{Herviou_2016} is a fractional topological phase with gapless Majorana modes in the bulk, and a one-half topological invariant per wire.
+Using both numerics and quantum field theoretical methods, we show that the phase diagram remains stable in the presence of an inter-wire hopping amplitude $t_{\bot}$ at length scales below $\sim 1/t_{\bot}$.
+A large inter-wire hopping amplitude results in the emergence of two integer topological phases, stable also at large interactions.
+They host one edge mode per boundary shared between both wires.
+At large interactions, the two wires are described by Mott physics, with the $t_{\bot}$ hopping amplitude resulting in a paramagnetic order.